-The district is currently implementing a Strategic Plan which included many community members and stakeholders.
+The district is currently implementing the Strategic Plan which included many community members and stakeholders.
 As with most strategic plans, it calls for additional and new expenditures and many unknowns as the plan is implemented.
 Some of these expenditures are known and have been incorporated into this forecast.
 These items include:

-• Staff Compensation and Release Time: \$75,000 each year

-• Master Facilities Planning: \$200,000 total

-• Professional Development: \$200,000 spanning three years

-• Plan Audits and Meeting expenses: \$150,000 spanning three years
+- Staff Compensation and Release Time: \$75,000 each year - Master Facilities Planning: \$400,000 total - Professional Development: \$200,000 spanning three years - Plan Audits and Meeting expenses: \$150,000 spanning three years

-• Pilot Collaborative Learning Spaces: \$200,000 in FY25.